philrice/static-web-site-philrice-me/README.md

 ### Deployment

-To deploy the site, follow these steps:
+To deploy the site, cd into the `infrastructure` directory and follow these steps:

 1. Initialize Terraform: